 Does The Mortgage Recording Tax Apply To Other Types of Mortgages?

-Is The New York Mortgage Tax Deductible?
+Is The New York Mortgage Recording Tax Deductible?

+Your lender will also contribute 0.25% on top of those amounts.
+These rates are as a percentage of the loan balance.
 As a (very small) consolation prize, NYC chips in the first $30!

 Thankfully there are some ways around the mortgage recording tax.
-Here are a few ways you can avoid it -Buy A Co-op - Co-ops Are Excluded From Paying The Mortgage Recording Tax!
+Here are a few ways you can avoid it -Buy A Co-op

 Remember that “privilege” for which you’re paying the mortgage recording tax?
 It only applies on mortgages on real property.
 That’s a big deal because when you buy a co-op, you’re buying personal property.

-To briefly explain that, real property is basically property where you get a deed and own the physical property.
+To briefly explain, real property is basically property where you get a deed and own the physical property.
 For a house, that’s obvious - you’re buying a house.
 Even when purchasing a condo, you own that apartment - that box - within the larger building.
 For co-ops however, you’re buying shares in the building and the right to live in a specific unit.
 No physical property, no deed, no mortgage recording tax.

 You can also look into avoiding the mortgage recording tax if you assume the mortgage of the previous owner, a procedure called a "Consolidation, Extension or Modification Agreement" or CEMA.
 By taking over an existing mortgage, there’s no new mortgage recorded so there's no new mortgage recording tax.